MALAYSIA CHAMPIONSHIP SERIES

 The race calendar is developed with inputs from participating teams and drivers as well as taking into account other racing series in the region as the MCS are run with prominent racing series incorporated in the programme including series like the Lamborghini Super Trofeo Asia, Blancpain GT Series Asia, Caterham Championship, Asia Classic Car Challenge and the Touring Car Series Asia.

-All races were telecast live this season via on-line through live streaming at SIC’s official Facebook page for fans worldwide to follow the actions.
+All races will be live streamed SIC’s official Facebook page for fans worldwide to follow the actions.

 The teams and drivers competed in four rounds of two one-hour endurance race in four weekends with the final round made more challenging as they competed in a 300-km endurance race of 54 laps around the 5,543-meter track.